Michigan's Concealed Pistol Law - FAQs

-5. How old do I have to be in order to apply for a concealed pistol permit?
+4. How old do I have to be in order to apply for a concealed pistol permit?

-2. Are there any places where I may not carry a concealed pistol?
+1. Are there any places where I may not carry a concealed pistol?

-4. Does my valid Concealed Pistol License allow me to carry a concealed pistol in a state park?
+2. Does my valid Concealed Pistol License allow me to carry a concealed pistol in a state park?

 1. If I do not have a CPL permit, may I transport my pistol in a motor vehicle?

 MCL 750.231a A person is permitted to transport a pistol for a lawful purpose if the owner or occupant of the vehicle is the registered owner of the firearm and the pistol is unloaded, in a closed case designed for the storage of firearms, and in the trunk of the vehicle.
-If the vehicle does not have a trunk, the pistol may be in the passenger compartment of the vehicle provided the pistol is unloaded, in a closed case designed for the storage of firearms, and inaccessible to the occupants of the vehicle.
+If the vehicle does not have a trunk, the pistol may be in the passenger compartment of the vehicle provided the pistol is unloaded, in a closed case designed for the storage of firearms, and not readily accessible to the occupants of the vehicle.

 1. Are there any fees for the following Michigan forms?

-Pistol Sales Record: MCL 28.422a A local police or sheriff may charge up to $1.00 for the cost of providing, to the owner, a copy of information that was entered in the pistol entry database.
+Pistol Sales Record: MCL 28.422a A local police department or county sheriff may charge up to $1.00 for the cost of providing, to the owner, a copy of information that was entered in the pistol entry database.

-3. How old do I have to be in order to legally own a pistol in Michigan?
+2. How old do I have to be in order to legally own a pistol in Michigan?